Dynamedia/docker-octobercms/README.md

 Nginx, PHP FPM and October CMS.

 Nginx and PHP are managed by supervisord.
-This will not suit all tastes, but Winter is completely dependent on PHP and requires a web server, so they are bundled.
+This will not suit all tastes, but October CMS is completely dependent on PHP and requires a web server, so they are bundled.
 It is, however, relatively easy to rebuild the image without Nginx should you wish to separate them or use an alternative web server.